By J. Strauss

 “Yeah, but I got some questions,” the staff sergeant replied.
 “What kind of bike is that and where was it made?”

-Kam started to answer, but the Marine wasn’t done.
+Kam answered, but the Marine was not done.

 “Where do I get it serviced?
 And where can I get parts?” he inquired.

 Lee started laughing.
-“Parts and service, Bra?
+“Parts and service, Bra!
 For a Matchless?
-You gotta be kidding me,” he said, his laughing growing in intensity.
+You gotta be kidding us,” he said, his laughing growing in intensity.

 Kam frowned at his friend.
 The man had the cash.
-All they had to do was sign over the title and get the hell out of there.
+All they had to do was get the cash, sign over the title, and get the hell out of there.

 “No service.
 Nobody on the island except Lee and me knows anything at all about the bike.
-I got a garage full of parts.”
-Kam waited after saying the words, hoping Lee had not blown the sale with his show of obvious derision.
+But I got a garage full of parts.”
+Kam waited after saying the words, hoping Lee had not blown the sale with is derision.